Healthscope: Ownership

 Healthscope was a public company whose stock was traded on the Australian Securities Exchange under the stock code HSP.
 The company completed an initial public offering in 1994 when it raised A$70 million by issuing 40 million shares at A$1.75 each.
 In 2010, Healthscope was acquired by the Carlyle Group.
 It was managed by TPG and the Carlyle Group and was later re-added to the ASX on 28 July 2014.
 From July 2014, Healthscope stock was again part of the S&P/ASX 200 Index under the stock code HSO.
 In June 2019, Healthscope was delisted again.

 Hospitals and facilities run by Healthscope

 Hospitals

-Healthscope operates and manages 41 private hospitals in Australia, which includes twelve mental health facilities, and six rehabilitation hospitals as well as managing 15 residential care houses through Healthscope Independence Services.
+Healthscope operates and manages 36 private hospitals in Australia, which includes eleven mental health facilities, and six rehabilitation hospitals as well as managing 20 residential care houses through Healthscope Independence Services.